Skip to main content

 Rajkumari/Maharani Phool Kanwar Rathore: The third angle between PrAja was hated by all, but can we really ignore the fact that despite her childish mistakes and clash of egos, she too had a heart of gold, she too had a heartbreak.
 She showed how painful one-sided love was, and she was a reflection of the others like her in the various Mahals of Rajputana; their names were lost in time, but they remained tokens of political alliances.
 The only thing that made us have this unforgiving hatred towards the character, you really didn't need to insult Ajabde because Kunwar Pratap loved her.
 That was so not done.
 And next time, please don't write a letter, Phool.
 One ended in the flower vase, and another forced him to marry you.

 Rana Udai Singh: The father who saw Mewar's future in his son.
 As much as we hate him for being partial, he was also confused.
-Having a wife like Jaivanta Bai, and another like Dheer Bai, is tough to handle and especially if, for added trouble, your sons are Sakhaveer, angry young man Shakti and useless Jagmal.
+Having a wife like Jaivanta Bai, and another like Dheer Bai, is tough to handle, especially if, for added trouble, your sons are Sakhaveer, angry young man Shakti and useless Jagmal.
 Add to that a marriage by mistake, and your son loves your Samant's daughter, and you are screwed.

 Maharani Jaivanta Bai Songara: Maharani goals are like this.
 Her aura, her elegance, her enigma, her intelligence, her sacrifice, her self-respect, her morals, her teachings.... the list is endless.
 We loved her, and we shed tears watching her go.
-Because she was PrAja's inspiration and she suddenly became the reason for misunderstandings.
+Because she was PrAja's inspiration, she suddenly became the reason for misunderstandings.
 We were so glad to have her back.
 But only for a while.
 We always loved the Jaivanta Bai vs Dheer Bai showdowns!

 Rani Sajja Bai Solankhini: I love love love her achars and imlis and her nature.
 Yes, she suffered a lot for her weak character, but then she stepped up for Kunwar Pratap and Ajabde.
 And we loved her more.
 Another sudden exit, I missed her leg pulling at Pratap's marriage.
 Her sidha baat " Kya apko Ajabde acchi lagti hai" was one of the best moments of the show.

 Rani Dheerbai Bhattiyani: What to tell about her, Kunwar Pratap's beloved Chotima.
 Truth be told, I like this woman.
 She knew how to control her man and her enemies.
-The only thing she didn't know was to control was an alcoholic brat of a useless son.
+The only thing she didn't know how to control was an alcoholic brat of a useless son.
 And I hated how she got happy when Ajabde died.
 But she indeed was intelligent, just on the wrong side of the game.

 Kunwar Shakti Singh: The angry young Man of the house was the Karan to Pratap's Arjun.
 Their enemity and brotherhood, clash of thoughts and love for Mewar were indeed a major highlight.
 I loved how Royal and Princely he was, unlike the humble Pratap and how selflessly he helped his brother.
 My favourite was his mimicking the Afghans while escaping Chittor with Man Singh Songara.